agentsea/toolfuse/README.md

   <br>
 </p>

-ToolFuse provides a common potocol for AI agent tools, use them with your favorite agent framework or model.
+ToolFuse provides a common protocol for AI agent tools, use them with your favorite agent framework or model.

 ## Installation